Global Bakes

 The above videos were done for a Bake Along that I was a part of.
 There is A LOT of great info and techniques in these videos!

-Products that I recommend for Making and Decorating Cream Cheese Sugar Cookies!
+Here are some products that I recommend for making and decorating Cream Cheese Sugar Cookies!

 Watch this video where I decorate my Cream Cheese Sugar Cookies for Halloween!